polcak/jsrestrictor/docs/blogarticles/support.md

+---
-# We received support from NGI0 PET Fund
+title: We received support from NGI0 PET Fund
+---

 We are very happy to announce that the <a href="https://nlnet.nl/project/JSRestrictor/">JavaScript Restrictor received support from NGI0 PET Fund</a>, a fund established by NLnet with financial